TheMathematicFanatic/MF_Tools/README.md

 - **introduce_individually -** Boolean, defaults to False.
 If True, then introducers will be applied individually to each submobject mentioned by a glyph_map entry, rather than to them all as a VGroup.
 Makes no difference for FadeIn, but can be nicer for Write or GrowFromPoint.
 - **remove_individually -** Boolean, defaults to False.
 Same as introduce_individually, but for the removal animations.
 - **shift_fades -** Boolean, defaults to True.
 If True, then the introducers and removers will receive a shift parameter in the general direction of motion between the two mobjects being operated on.
 Really only noticeable if the two mobjects are in substantially different positions, it can be jarring for most glyphs to travel far but the fades stay in place.
 This shift can be overwritten by glyph_map kwargs.
+- **auto_resolve_delay -** Float, defaults to 0.5.
+The delay applied to the introducers/removers that are applied to the unmentioned indices when auto_resolve is True.
 - **show_indices -** Boolean, defaults to False.
 If True, then the results of the glyph_map are ultimately discarded (although it is still processed) and the indices of the submobjects being operated on are shown.
 This is useful for writing the glyph_map in the first place, making it easy to see which indices need to go where and in what way.
-This mode can also be triggered by an empty glyph_map, by the presence of an empty glyph_map entry `([], [])`, or by a mismatch in the number of indices not mentioned in the glyph_map.
+This mode can also be triggered by an empty glyph_map, by the presence of an empty glyph_map entry `([], [])`, or by a mismatch in the number of indices not mentioned in the glyph_map (if auto_resolve is False).
 - **A_index_labels_color -** Color, defaults to RED_D.
 The color of the index labels of the submobjects of mobA.
 Does nothing if show_indices is False and the animation proceeds successfully.
 The show_indices mode is only intended to be shown to the programmer and not the final viewer; I encourage you change it in the source code to your taste.
 - **B_index_labels_color -** Color, defaults to BLUE_D.
 Same as A_index_labels_color, but for mobB.
 - **index_label_height -** Float, defaults to 0.18.
 Determines the size of the index_labels.
 This is just the size I thought was nicest; change in the source code to your taste.